openhwgroup/programs/cores/cv32e40p/user_manual/source/load_store_unit.rst

 Load-Store-Unit (LSU)
 =====================

-The LSU of the core takes care of accessing the data memory.
+The Load-Store Unit (LSU) of the core takes care of accessing the data memory.
 Load and stores on words (32 bit), half words (16 bit) and bytes (8 bit) are supported.